jmn22/class-sandbox-repo/syllabus.rst

 :Lab: Thursday from 16:40 - 19:40 in P012 Teer

+:Class Schedule: All class activites are being managed in a Google Calendar that is linked to the class website listed below.
+XML, iCal and HTML links are available to make this calendar accessible in your calendar service of choice.

-:Class Website: http://people.duke.edu/~mlp6/BME464L/  This website is actually
+:Class Website: http://mlp6.github.io/Medical-Instrument-Design/  This website is actually
                 a git repository hosted and rendered by GitHub!
 Please be sure to check the website often for announcments, deliverable deadlines, project resource, and useful tips as your projects